Java programmer expert

 }

-We have created a Circle class that inherits from the parent class Shape.
-Now we will create two instances with the same data and compare their references and their values using the equals method.
+We have created a Circle class that inherits from the parent Shape class.
+We will now create two instances with the same data and compare their references and values using the equals method.

 Circle c1 = new Circle("green", 1);